Living Donor Kidney Transplant

 Frequently Asked Questions

-Can I get pregnant or drink alcohol after donating?
+Is my decision to withdraw confidential Can I get pregnant after donating or drink alcohol after donating?

 Both are permitted once your doctor gives clearance.
 Alcohol consumption and pregnancy are possible after donation with appropriate medical guidance.